Edge vs. Cloud: Choosing the Right IoT Computing Strategy

 Managed by cloud service providers.

-Requires on-site maintenance and device management.
+Requires on-site device management.

 Build A Custom, Scalable Cloud IoT Environment for Your Operations.